lefticus/presentations/PracticalPerformancePractices.md

 > - 2% more efficient again
 > - Can lead to less readable code sometimes, but more maintainable than `std::move` calls
+> - This is taking the "don't declare a variable until you need it" philosophy to its ultimate conclusion

 -------------------------------------